intel/torch/README.md

 git clone https://github.com/intel/torch.git ~/torch cd ~/torch; bash install-deps;
-./install.sh        #use gcc to install torch ./install.sh intel  #use icc to install torch
+./install.sh        #use gcc to install torch ./install.sh icc  #use icc to install torch
 ```

 By default Torch will install LuaJIT 2.1.
 If you want other options, you can use the command: